Tarasenko hat trick helps Blues take 3-2 series lead on Wild

 Entering this year, there have been 277 best-of-seven postseason matchups in NHL history that were tied at two games apiece.
 The Game 5 winner went on to take the series 219 times, a whopping .791 winning percentage.

+“I’m very confident in in our team.
+It’s not a time to put down our hands.
+It’s the time to stay confident,” Kaprizov said through a translator, also disinterested in relishing his individual play.

-Jordan Binnington made 30 saves for his second straight win after Ville Husso was benched, again bettering Wild goalie Marc-Andre Fleury.
+Jordan Binnington made 30 saves for his second straight win, a franchise-record 18th career postseason victory.

+“He got out so many pucks tonight and made real good plays with them,” Blues coach Craig Berube said.
+“He’s a pretty calm, cool customer.”

-Pavel Buchnevich outmuscled Jacob Middleton for the puck behind the net and fed Tarasenko for the go-ahead score with 63 seconds elapsed after the second intermission.
+Pavel Buchnevich outmuscled Jacob Middleton for the puck behind Marc-Andre Fleury’s net and fed Tarasenko for the go-ahead score with 63 seconds elapsed after the second intermission.

 Then Tarasenko, who bounced back strong with 34 goals in 2021-22 after consecutive injury-wrecked seasons, gave the Blues a two-goal lead with his wrist shot from the high slot just 1:28 later.
 He tacked on an empty-netter with 1:33 remaining.